 The term “employee” denotes any person legally employed in the Philippines, any person compulsorily covered by the GSIS under the Commonwealth Act 186, or any person compulsorily covered by the SSS under Republic Act 1161.
 Such employee is automatically covered for these government-mandated employee benefits.

 As an employer, whenever you hire a new employee, you are required to update the following government agencies about his new employment:

 • Bureau of Internal Revenue (BIR)

 Here are the steps you need to do to ensure the employee is properly reported to concerned government agencies.

 Bureau of Internal Revenue (BIR)

-The first thing you need to do for your employees is update their employment status at the BIR.
+The first thing you need to do for your employees is to update their employment status at the BIR.

-• If the new employee has TIN No. with a previous employer registered in the same RDO as your company, either your employee or HR personnel needs to submit BIR Form 2305 to update his/her information.
+• If the new employee has TIN No. with a previous employer registered in the same RDO as your company, either your employee or HR personnel need to submit BIR Form 2305 to update his/her information.

 • If the new employee already has a TIN No. but his/her previous employer is registered in a different RDO as your company, then the employee will need to submit a BIR Form 1905 in the RDO where his previous employer is registered.